 Stress used to be a rare occurrence, but these days it’s hard to get away from it.

 Here’s how it starts to go wrong.

-When you’re overloaded by stress your feed-back system stops working properly and your cells stay flooded with excess cortisol.
+When you’re overloaded by stress your feedback system stops working properly and your cells stay flooded with excess cortisol.
 We all need ample recovery time.
 If we don’t get it, all kinds of problems start to build up.

 - Stressed (you over-react to small things)